Revision: Wed, 27 Nov 2024 11:25:26 GMT

 Note

-class is included and registered inspiral/app
+App\Application\Service\ErrorHandler\ViewRenderer class is included and registered in spiral/app by default.

-The default application includes Monolog handler, which, by default, is subscribed to the messages sent by
+The default application includes Monolog handler, which, by default, is subscribed to the messages sent by the ErrorHandlerMiddleware.
+The http error log is located in app/runtime/logs/http.log and configured in App\Application\Bootloader\LoggingBootloader:

 namespace App\Application\Bootloader;